top of page

 MORNING

-• Surgeons typically arrive at the hospital shortly after 7 AM to do rounds on the previous day’s Postoperative patients.
+• Surgeons arrive at the hospital shortly after 7 AM to do rounds on the previous day’s Postoperative patients.

 • The Hearing Clinic opens at 9 AM.